severo/some_docs_on_georchestra/use_docker_images_for_a_branch.md

 ## Update docker images

-When the code of a module gets an important modification, and we need to update the corresponding docker image:
+When the code of a module gets an important modification, and we want to update the corresponding docker image:

-- [to be done]
+- compile the module and generate the docker image (for example, for the extractorapp module):

+    ```bash
+    mvn clean package docker:build -Pdocker -DskipTests --pl extractorapp
+    ```

+- add the tag to the new docker image:

+    ```bash
+    docker tag d3fde13839ac georchestra/header:18.06_20181122_v2
+    ```

+- stop the old docker image service (if running):

+    ```bash
+    docker-compose stop extractorapp
+    ```

+- modify the `docker-compose.18.06.yml` file:

+    ```yml
+     extractorapp:
+         image: georchestra/extractorapp:18.06_20181122_v2
+    ```

+- start the new docker image service:

+    ```bash
+    docker-compose start extractorapp
+    ```